We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 More information

-For Oranga Tamariki specific information, contact the Health, Safety and Security team.
+For Oranga Tamariki specific information, contact the Health and Safety team.

 Email: HealthandSafety@ot.govt.nz